 For your safety during the surgery, various monitors will be used to check your heart, blood pressure, pulse and the amount of oxygen circulating in your blood.
 Following insertion and placement of breast implants, sutures are used to close the surgical incisions.
 Your chest area will be dressed in a surgical compression bra to provide support and assist with healing.
 Breast augmentation with autologous fat transfer requires two procedures: liposuction and fat injection.
 Using liposuction techniques, fat cells are removed from other areas of your body with a thin cannula, then the fat is processed and injected into your breasts.
 Your liposuction incisions will be closed with sutures, and you will wear compression garments over the donor areas.

 Post-procedure, you’ll be wrapped in a surgical dressing or support bra and taken into a recovery area, where we will ensure you’re on your way to a speedy recovery.
 As the anesthesia wears off, there may be some discomfort at your chest, such as a sore or tight feeling.
 Your dressings will be removed within a week.
 Sometimes tissue glue or tape is used, which eventually and naturally falls off within about two weeks.
-Since this is an outpatient procedure, you’ll be able to return home after the initial recovery period and your chosen pre-operative pal should be prepared to drive you home and help with your recovery.
+Since this is an outpatient procedure, you’ll be able to return home after the initial recovery period and your chosen pre-operative pal should be prepared to drive you back to your Bay Area home and help with your recovery.

 Things To Consider